John Barber (engineer)

 John Barber (1734–1793) was an English coal viewer and inventor.
-He was born in Nottinghamshire, but moved to Warwickshire in the 1760s to manage collieries in the Nuneaton area.
-For a time he lived in Camp Hill House, between Hartshill and Nuneaton, and later lived in Attleborough.
+He was born at Greasley Castle Farm, Nottinghamshire, to parents from both sides of the coalmining partnership of Barber and Fletcher.
+Barber was trained by his uncle, John Fletcher, as a coalmaster, and moved to Warwickshire in 1762 to manage his childless uncle's collieries in the Nuneaton area.
 The same John Barber is thought to be the inventor named in several patents granted between 1766 and 1792.
+(Note: In his 1791 gas turbine patent, Barber describes himself as “of Attleborough, in the parish of Nuneaton, in the county of Warwick, Gentleman."
+Although there is no definitive proof, the combination of the name, time period, social status, and connection to the Nuneaton area was sufficient for later authors to associate John Barber, born in 1734 at Greasley Castle Hall, Nottinghamshire, with the John Barber named in the 1791 gas turbine patent.)
 The most remarkable of these patents was for a gas turbine.
 Although nothing practical came out of this patent, Barber is recognised as the first person to describe the working principle of a constant pressure gas turbine.